 Ulcers may range in size from several millimeters to several centimeters.
 Ulcers are delineated from erosions by the depth of penetration; erosions are more superficial and do not involve the muscularis mucosae.
 Ulcers can occur at any age, including infancy and childhood, but are most common among middle-aged adults.

 H. pylori and NSAIDs disrupt normal mucosal defense and repair, making the mucosa more susceptible to acid.
-H. pylori infection (see Helicobacter pylori Infection) is present in 50 to 70% of patients with duodenal ulcers and 30 to 50% of patients with gastric ulcers.
+H. pylori infection is present in 50 to 70% of patients with duodenal ulcers and in 30 to 50% of patients with gastric ulcers.
 If H. pylori is eradicated, only 10% of patients have recurrence of peptic ulcer disease, compared with 70% recurrence in patients treated with acid suppression alone.
 NSAIDs now account for > 50% of peptic ulcers.

 Cigarette smoking is a risk factor for the development of ulcers and their complications.
 Also, smoking impairs ulcer healing and increases the incidence of recurrence.
 Risk correlates with the number of cigarettes smoked per day.
 Although alcohol is a strong promoter of acid secretion, no definitive data link moderate amounts of alcohol to the development or delayed healing of ulcers.
-Very few patients have hypersecretion of gastrin (Zollinger-Ellison syndrome—see Gastrinoma).
+Very few patients have hypersecretion of gastrin caused by a gastrinoma (Zollinger-Ellison syndrome).

 A family history exists in 50 to 60% of children with duodenal ulcer.